vic-ma/howtodismantle.github.io/_posts/2025-05-28-All-Aboard-the-API-Express-Peakboard-Meets-Deutsche-Bahn.md

 ![image](/assets/2025-05-28/010.png)

-If the station contains a blank, we replace it with `%20` in our endpoint.
+If the station name contains a space, we replace the space with `%20` in our endpoint.
 So the endpoint for the Stuttgart main station, "Stuttgart Hbf," looks like this:
 ```url
 https://dbf.finalrewind.org/Stuttgart%20Hbf.json
 ```

-The screenshots shows the correctly configured data source with some sample data for the main station of the beautiful city of Stuttgart.
-The station name is set dynamically through a variable.
+In Peakboard, we create a new JSON data source and point it to our endpoint.
+We set the station name dynamically, with a variable.
+Here's what the data source looks like when the station is set to the main station of the beautiful city of Stuttgart.

 ![image](/assets/2025-05-28/020.png)